CJDawson609/git-lab/README.md

     git pull
     ```

 Look at `README.md` in your local directory.
 Were the changes you made online reflected in your local copy?
-Record your answer to **`Answer 12`**.
+Record your answer to **`No`**.

 ---
 **Cloning a Repository**